The ultimate guide to the most secure messaging apps in 2025

 Available on: Windows, macOS, iOS, Android, Web

-• Virus and malware checking tool
+• Virus and malware scanning

-• Private team network
+• Private team network architecture

-Most secure consumer chat apps
+Most secure consumer messaging apps

 1. Signal